Skip to main content

 • Separates self-worth from balances

-When people feel safe engaging with their numbers, progress happens naturally.
+When people stop avoiding their numbers, they start making progress.
 For a practical step-by-step system to eliminate credit card debt specifically, the debt payoff framework walks through it clearly.

 Final Thoughts